rabeehcv/Spring-Boot/Notes.md

 The method will return an instance of the PasswordEncoder interface, which is a Spring Security interface for encoding passwords.

 Returns a new instance of BCryptPasswordEncoder, which is an implementation of the PasswordEncoder interface, to hash passwords using the BCrypt hashing algorithm.

+#### Authentication
+- AuthenticationManager: Manages the authentication process.
+- AuthenticationConfiguration: Provides configuration for the AuthenticationManager.
+- Authentication: Represents the authentication token.
+- SecurityContextHolder: Stores security context information, such as the currently authenticated user.
+- UsernamePasswordAuthenticationToken: A token representing the username and password.
+This token is passed to the authenticationManager.
+- authenticationManager.authenticate(...): The authentication manager attempts to authenticate the token.
+If successful, an Authentication object is returned.